Table of Contents

 • Keyboard Layout Editor (KLE)

 • KLE provides a graphical interface for designing and customizing your keyboard.
-It interfaces nicely with Github for versioning, and outputs JSON which can be used to as the design for your case.
+It interfaces nicely with Github for versioning, and outputs JSON which can be used as the design for your case.

 • swillkb Plate & Case Builder